HPRIOR/hey-gpt/readme.md

 ```bash
 hey-gpt 'This is a great discussion, im glad you will remember it forever' --convo 'great-discussion'
 ```
-Conversation history will be stored in a yaml file in a local directory and passed to the API on each request.
+Conversation history will be stored in a yaml file so that it can be included in future queries.
 To limit the length of the conversation history use the `--convo-length` argument:

 ```bash
 hey-gpt 'This is a great discussion, im glad you will remember at least 3 interactions back' --convo 'great-discussion' --convo-length 3